Frequently Asked Questions:

 Do I need a dietary prescription?

 Yes.
 Your physician must provide a diet prescription listing any dietary restrictions, even for a regular diet.
 We must have this on file before your service can begin.
-We offer the following diets: Regular, High Calorie, Mechanical Soft, 45 gr carbohydrate, 60 gr carbohydrate, 75 gr carbohydrate, Heart Healthy, Low Sodium, Low Fiber & High Fiber.
+We offer the following diets: Regular, High Calorie, 45 gr carbohydrate, 60 gr carbohydrate, 75 gr carbohydrate, Heart Healthy, and Low Sodium.

 What is the cost?